 The detail of the much-anticipated Relinquishment and Assignation provisions of the Land Reform (Scotland) Act 2016 (which allows 1991 Act tenants to sell their tenancy back to the Landlord or to a New Entrant or Progressing farmer) was laid before Parliament on the 11th December 2020 and will come into force on 28th February 2021.

-The formal procedure starts with the tenant serving a Notice of relinquishment on the landlord, this triggers a valuation process under the guidance of the Tenant Farming Commissioner.
-If the landlord does not wish to pay the determined value, the tenant is then able to assign the tenancy to a third party, but this can only be enforced on the Landlord if it is to a new entrant or progressing farmer.
+The formal procedure starts with the tenant serving a Notice of Relinquishment on the landlord: this triggers a valuation process under the guidance of the Tenant Farming Commissioner (TFC).
+If the landlord does not wish to pay the determined value, the tenant is then able to assign the tenancy to a third party, but this can only be enforced on the landlord if it is to a new entrant or progressing farmer.

 Under the assignation route, which allows the tenant to find someone new to take over their lease, the value of the tenancy (include any tenant’s improvements) is decided by the open market.
 This highlights the importance of the recently ended Tenant’s Improvements Amnesty.

-The sale of a 1991 Act lease to a New Entrant or Progressing Farmer is a new concept and will require some education for prospective purchaser.
-What is the aspiring tenant actually buying?
+The sale of a 1991 Act lease to a New Entrant or Progressing Farmer is a new concept and will require some education for prospective purchasers.
+What is the aspiring tenant buying?

 The answer is not the often quoted 25% of Vacant Possession value - it can be significantly more.
-The valuation of a lease is complex and considers many factors including the return to an investor; the vacant possession value; and the tenant’s age.
+The valuation of a lease is complex and takes into account many factors including the return to an investor; the vacant possession value; and the tenant’s age.
 It is strongly advised that tenants looking to use the new provisions should seek professional advice in advance.
-It is often difficult and time consuming to unpick discussions that have already taken place between landlord and tenant: the best results are achieved with professional assistance all the way through the process.
+It is often difficult and time consuming to unpick discussions that have already taken place between landlord & tenant: the best results are achieved with professional assistance all the way through the process.

-The youngsRPS team has extensive experience of negotiation relinquishment deals using the guidance laid out in the 2016 Act, several which have resulted in significant compensation payments to the tenant.
-Instead of having a rush of tenants looking to use the provisions on day one of the new legislation, several prudent landlords have been agreeing deals in advance of the legislation being finalised.
+The youngsRPS team has extensive experience of the negotiation of relinquishment deals using the guidance laid out in the 2016 Act, several of which have resulted in significant compensation payments to the tenant.
+Instead of having a rush of tenants looking to use the provisions on day one of the new legislation, a number of prudent landlords have been agreeing deals in advance of the legislation being finalised.

-It is almost certain that the next five years will see a significant change in land tenure, with a substantial number of 1991 Act tenancies will have either ended through Relinquishment or changing hands through Assignation.
-While not all former 1991 Act tenancies will find their way back onto the market as MLDT’s or SLDT’s, recent high-profile lettings show that there is some confidence from landowners to let land using fixed duration tenancies and that there is also a pool of high calibre people looking to make a start in farming.
+It is almost certain that the next five years will see a significant change in land tenure, with a substantial number of 1991 Act tenancies either brought to an end through Relinquishment or changing hands through Assignation.
+While not all former 1991 Act tenancies will find their way back onto the market as MLDT’s or SLDT’s, recent high profile lettings show that there is some confidence from landowners to let land using fixed duration tenancies and that there is also a pool of high calibre people looking to make a start in farming.